 - Busy ministry leaders who are unable to relocate to complete their training but desire a biblical and practical degree to better equip them for the work to which the Lord has already called them.

 All MAM students will take substantial core courses providing foundations in Bible and theology, with a wide range of electives to be spread across classes in biblical studies and applied theology.
 Students can also choose to concentrate the remainder of their electives to better equip them for their unique ministry contexts or goals.
-(NOTE: The MAM Biblical Studies and Christian Ministry track and the MAM Counseling Ministries track may be done in a hybrid (online/on-campus) format with as few as 5 one-week visits to campus for intensive courses.
+(NOTE: The MAM Biblical Studies and Christian Ministry track may be done in a hybrid (online/on-campus) format with as few as 5 one-week visits to campus for intensive courses.
+The MAM Counseling Ministries track may be completed in as few as 4 one-week visits to campus for intensive courses.
 The other concentration tracks require several semester-long on-campus courses.)

 - Biblical Studies and Christian Ministry — Ideal for the ministry leader who wants to be trained to handle and communicate God’s Word and care for his people.
 Requires 33 credits of core work, with 21 concentrated credits in deeper biblical studies, gospel communication, pastoral counseling, and theology of ministry.